tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

  a.
 Port that syslog-ng tool should be listening to, configured as:
 	> source var_name { network( transport(tcp) port(601)); };

+**Note:**
+Looking inside syslog-ng.conf file, observe that syslog-ng service listens to the new syslog protocol on TCP port 601, and stores any incoming log messages in a file called `/var/log/syslog`.
-**Note:** There are 6 ports available with syslog-ng tool,
+There are 6 ports available with syslog-ng tool,
 	 i.e. *601, 602,603,604,605,606*.
 We can use upto
  - Filtering out logs from the docker service
  - Storing logs to a specific path
  - Combining the above three actions into one to generate the output